 Babesiosis is an emergent zoonosis caused by an intraerythrocytic protozoan in the genus Babesia.
-Babesia microti is responsible for the vast majority of human cases in the United States, with "hot spots" of disease along the Northeast Coast (eg, Martha’s Vineyard, Long Island, and Nantucket) and midwest states, although the distribution of disease is spreading.
+Babesia microti is responsible for the vast majority of human cases in the United States, with "hot spots" of disease along the Northeast Coast (eg, Martha's Vineyard, Long Island, and Nantucket) and the upper Midwestern states, although the distribution of disease is spreading.
 In addition, a small number of cases of Babesia duncani and Babesia duncani-like human infection (WA and CA strains) have been reported along Pacific Coast states from Washington to northern California, and Babesia divergens/Babesia divergens-like strains have been isolated from humans in Missouri (MO-1 strain), Kentucky, and Washington.
 At this time, only Babesia microti is a nationally notifiable disease.

 Babesia microti shares a tick vector with Borrelia burgdorferi and Anaplasma phagocytophilum, the causative agents of Lyme disease and human granulocytic anaplasmosis (HGA), respectively.
 Recent studies suggest that exposure to Babesia microti is quite common in areas endemic for Lyme disease and anaplasmosis, so it is prudent to consider testing for all 3 diseases concurrently.
 Less commonly, babesiosis may be acquired through blood transfusion, and therefore donor units are tested for this parasite in some endemic areas.